CRcr0/BAM-ICL/README.md

 - `n_edit` – Maximum number of tokens Algorithm-1 may substitute.
 - `eps` – ℓ₂-norm budget applied to the sentence-level perturbation.

+---

+## Running Environment

+For the environment, we are using Python 3.11, CUDA 12.2, and correlated PyTorch on Linux.
+Please refer to:  https://pytorch.org/get-started/locally/